EIHW/ComParE2022/README.md

 ```

 ## Installation
-To install the baselines dependencies, you can either use the nix package manager (which we used in development) or a traditional python+virtualenv setup.
+To install the baseline's dependencies, you can either use the nix package manager (which we used in development) or a traditional python+virtualenv setup.

 ### Nix
 If you have nix with flakes support installed on your Linux system, run: